 The spread of COVID-19 not only has consequences for those that it directly infects, but also increases the risk for new variants to form.
 According to Dr. Paul Offit, a member of the U.S. Food and Drug Administration vaccine advisory committee, “The virus will continue to reproduce itself, continue to cause suffering and hospitalization, and worse still, continue to have the chance to make variants that are much more resistant to vaccine-induced immunity.”

 According to Former U.S. Surgeon General Dr. Jerome Adams, “…vaccinations are the strongest tool to fight the virus, but rates are still too low.”

-For more information on how BLU-MED hospital surge tents, patient screening shelters, negative pressure isolation systems, or field hospitals, can quickly expand your hospitals capacity, contact us today using the following:
+For more information on how BLU-MED hospital surge tents, patient screening shelters, negative pressure isolation systems for positive pressure isolation or negative, or field hospitals, can quickly expand your hospitals capacity, contact us today using the following: